rschristopher/ischristtrue.com/src/modern-views/christianity.md

-Even if you recognized that you are but a steward of any wealth acquired -- that it is God's wealth at the end of the day -- do you trust any modern church with the wealth of which you are a steward?
+Even if you recognized that you are but a steward of any wealth acquired -- that it is God's wealth at the end of the day -- do you trust any modern church more than your own stewardship?
-And is this belief itself not a subtle form of self-worship?
+And is this not a subtle form of self-worship?

 A modern church may certainly ask for a tithing, but why only 10% and not everything?
 If they are *the true church of Christ* do they not deserve everything?